 A diagnosis of dementia can come as a shock to you as well as your family and friends.
 Even if you have been expecting the diagnosis, it is likely to be a very worrying and upsetting time.
 There are a number of things that you can do in the early stages to help make your life easier and more enjoyable, both now and in the future.

-The early signs of dementia are often subtle and vague, and can be difficult to notice, particularly for people who live on their own.
+The early signs of dementia are often subtle and vague, and can be difficult to notice.
 Because dementia has more than 100 different forms, the symptoms will vary depending on the type, the progression, and can even vary from person to person.

 Each person with dementia will have a different experience of the illness, as symptoms can vary from person to person, even within the same type of dementia.
 Because of this there is great deal of variability in the progression of dementia.